chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 - Create an environment.
 - Search for a specific environment from a list of environments.
-- List out all the environments at one place.
+- List all the environments at one place.
 - View the details of an environment.
 - Edit an environment.
 - Delete an environment.